 I aspired to be Casey Cartwright- something no one would have ever expected me to be.
 Completely confident, the president of a sorority, future law school student.
 Not to mention a really, really hot boyfriend.
 (Team Evan forever).
 I eventually became my own Casey Cartwright.
 I was president of my sorority.
 I wanted to go to law school until my senior year of college, and I've never been so thankful that I changed my mind.
-I have my own Evan.
+I have my own Ev

 The end of my era came less than a year ago.
 Don't get me wrong; I loved college.
 I always knew that I would be a better grown up than a partying sorority.
 But with graduation comes moving on.
 Letting go of what the best four years had been.